-- ‘It doesn’t have to be super intense and you can make choices about what’s best for you.’
+- ‘It doesn’t have to be super intense and you can make choices about what you want to talk about.’

 - ‘Your GP can actually help you with this stuff.
 You can find one that bulk bills, so you don’t have to pay.
 I can go along with you, if you want?’

 - ‘There are some great websites you can check out to get more information.
-Have you heard of headspace or ReachOut or youthbeyondblue?’
+Have you heard of headspace or ReachOut?’

 - ‘Did you know that you can get free and confidential support online or over the phone from places like eheadspace, Kids Helpline and Lifeline?
 All of these services are anonymous and can help you figure out what’s going on for you and where to go for the right support.’